bitcoincashorg/spec/reenable-op-codes.md

     2. Restrictive: if `n >= len(x)`, then the operator must fail.
         * note: under this option if `n == len(x) - 1` then `x1 == x` and `x2` is the empty array.
     * Discussion: Arguably allowing n >= len(x) opens the possibility of a script continuing to run under unexpected conditions.
 The restrictive option enforces out-of-bounds errors.
-Whilst potentially placing the burden on the script author to do an additional bounds check.
+Whilst placing the burden on the script author to do a bounds check.
 * `x n OP_SPLIT OP_CAT` -> `x` - for all `x` and for all `n >= 0`

 The operator must fail if:
 * `!isnum(n)` - `n` is not a number
 * `n < 0` - `n` is negative
-* RULE OPTION (i): `n > len(x)` - this rule must apply is the restrictive option is accepted.
+* *RULE OPTION (i)*: `n > len(x)` - this rule must apply is the restrictive option is accepted.

 Impact of successful execution:
 * stack memory use is constant (slight reduction by `len(n)`)